gannej/cioos-siooc-guide/docs/guide/sensitivedata.en.md

 These risks can also damage trust between researchers, institutions, partners, and the communities or ecosystems involved.
 When sensitive data is mismanaged, it can undermine scientific integrity, strain collaborations, and reduce the willingness of participants or communities to engage in future research.
 For these reasons, it is essential to plan carefully how sensitive data will be collected, stored, processed, and shared, regardless of discipline or research context.

-## Determining the Level of Sensitivity
+## Determining the level of sensitivity

 The responsibility for determining the level of sensitivity lies with the data producer.
 This assessment should be guided by several key elements: